 - Include only the information you feel is important and useful

 - Everything you write in your curriculum vitae may be used during the interview.
 Therefore, avoid lies.

 - Avoid being redundant.
 Keep the information clear and focused.

-The main categories to include within your resume are:
+Main categories to include within your resume are:

 - Your personal information and contact information